FreddyWordingham/CodeCraft/src/rules_to_live_by.md

 If we're building an API, or a library, or a framework, we should be thinking about the types of data that are going to be passed in and out of our code.
 This way other developers can write code that will interface with ours - even if it's not built yet!

-Considering types enhances clarity, maintainability, and interoperability of your code.
+Considering types enhances the clarity, maintainability, and interoperability of your code.
 It's about anticipating how your code interacts with other parts of the system and ensuring that these interactions are as smooth and error-free as possible.

 However, it's also important to leverage the strengths of dynamically typed languages where appropriate, as they can offer flexibility and speed in development.